 Some parents have difficulty getting their kids to eat vegetables at the dinner table, and so do I. Strangely though, they eat raw vegetables in the garden with alacrity.
 On their own, they’re constantly pulling carrots, picking peas, even munching on heads of broccoli and cauliflower.
 I’ve often wondered if children were meant to graze.

 Pesticides, herbicides, fungicides.
 They’re sprayed on crops and injected into the soil on most farms — even “certified organic” farms.
 (Organic certification only entails that farmers use a different set of government-approved concoctions.
-See the USDA’s explanations here.)
+See the USDA’s explanations here.
+Also, see my post, “What is organic, actually?”)
 You never know what has been put on your fruits and vegetables; no farmer or grocery store is required to announce such information.
 But I like to know what I’m eating, and especially what my wife and children are eating.

 It used to infuriate me to buy a handful of avocados at the store and find upon cutting them open that half were rotten inside.
 In a fit of such anger I wrote a post titled “Mexican avocados suck”.
+(In a similar mood, a University of California farm advisor wrote a similar rant here.)
 On the other hand, rarely is an avocado from our trees anything but perfect inside.
-It’s not because I’m a great farmer, it’s just that our avocados don’t need to be trucked and refrigerated and shipped and stacked and squeezed and gassed with ethylene.
+It’s not because I’m a great farmer, it’s just that our avocados don’t need to be trucked and refrigerated and gassed with ethylene and squeezed to death by shoppers.

 There’s a lot less going to the landfill or recycling facility when food comes out of the garden.
 When we eat our Sungold cherry tomatoes we’re usually standing beside the vines, but sometimes we pack them in a Tupperware container so we can eat them as a snack on the road.
 Buy cherry tomatoes at the store and you buy a plastic clamshell with an absorbent towel at the bottom.
 Getting the tomatoes from the field to the store requires a bunch more containers.
 Ever seen the dumpsters behind a grocery store?